Sarah627/Java_miniatures/README.md

     ```

 #### Passing Arrays to Methods:
-- We've already learnt that Java is 'passing by value', that happens when you pass primitive data types in addition to the reference data types as arrays.
+- It's known that Java is '**`pass by value`**', that happens when you pass primitive data types in addition to the reference data types as arrays.
 - It's a common pitfall to think Java passes array or objects by reference because you can actually make change after passing them to a method, but it's not, it still passes them by value.
 - The confusion between **pass by value** and **pass by reference** in Java often arises due to how **reference types** like objects and arrays behave when passed to methods.
 - This can be clarified using examples: